-Five elective subjects, Hospitality, Business Administration, Mentoring and Sport, Recreation and Leadership have vocational components.
-This means that the subjects provide scope for students to gain statements of attainment for units in vocational subjects.
-They can lead to the awarding of nationally recognised Vocational Certificates.
-If students don't acquire enough 'competencies' to earn a certificate while in Year 10, then the competencies can be continued into Year 11 and ultimately a Vocational Certificate earned.
-The Vocational competencies are transferable to other educational and training institutions.
+Four elective subjects - Hospitality, Business Administration, Mentoring, and Sport, Recreation, and Leadership include vocational components.
+This means students have the opportunity to gain statements of attainment for units in vocational subjects, which can lead to nationally recognised Vocational Certificates.
+If students do not acquire enough competencies to earn a certificate in Year 10, they can continue working towards it in Years 11 or 12.
+Vocational competencies are transferable to other educational and training institutions.